PriyankaLiz/rtd3-tutorial/docs/source/usage.rst

     * - Ingredient
       - Veg or Non-Veg
       - Mandatory or not
-    * - parsley TEST Word break property
+    * - parsley TESTING WITH DIV ELEMENT

         You can add it if required for a more flavoursome experience.
       - veg.
+        TESTING WITH DIV ELEMENT

         You can add it if required for a more flavoursome experience.
       - Not mandatory.

+        TESTING WITH DIV ELEMENT

         You can add it if required for a more flavoursome experience.
         You can add it if required for a more flavoursome experience.
-    * - thyme
+    * - thyme TESTING WITH DIV ELEMENT

         You can add it if required for a more flavoursome experience.

         You can add it if required for a more flavoursome experience.
       - veg

+        TESTING WITH DIV ELEMENT
       - Yes

         You can add it if required for a more flavoursome experience.
         You can add it if required for a more flavoursome experience.

         You can add it if required for a more flavoursome experience.
 You can add it if required for a more flavoursome experience.

 .. list-table:: Ingredients Not to be used
     :header-rows: 1